 As a Londoner I have the luxury of being able to go to the British Museum regularly to explore in bite sized pieces.
 So after many visits I decided on a few favourite exhibits that showcase the best of the museum’s collections – my British Museum top 10.

-I made this list to help readers make the most of their time and included a few interesting facts and tips for visiting one of my favourite London museums.
+I made this list to help readers know what the must see British Museum attractions are.
+I have also included a few interesting facts and tips for visiting one of my favourite London museums.

 Top 10 British Museum highlights

 Appearing on all British Museum top 10 lists, The Rosetta Stone should be your first stop when visiting the museum.

 Dating from 196 BC the Rosetta Stone contains 3 languages: hieroglyphic, Greek and Demotic; and was the key to modern scholars ability to translate Egyptian hieroglyphics.
 Before its discovery, the Ancient Egyptian language and script had not been translated since before the fall of the Roman Empire.